gusztavvargadr/packer/README.md

 This repository contains [Packer] sample template for the following virtualization scenarios:

-- [Operating systems] for generic experiments with Windows and Ubuntu.
+- [Operating systems] for generic experiments with [Windows] and [Ubuntu].
-- [Development] using Visual Studio.
+- [Development] using [Visual Studio].
-- [Hosting] using Docker, IIS and SQL Server.
+- [Hosting] using [Docker], [IIS] and [SQL Server].

 The virtual machine images and [Vagrant] boxes are built for [VirtualBox], [Hyper-V] - supporting [nested virtualization] - and [AWS], and are provisioned using [Chef].

-All the components, including the core operating systems, share the following characteristics:
+> **Note** All the components, including the core operating systems, share the following characteristics:
+>

-* They are based on their publicly available versions.
+> * They are based on their publicly available versions.
 You might need to provide your own license(s) (for example, a valid Windows or Visual Studio license) to start or keep using them after their evaluation periods expire.
-* They are installed using their latest available versions.
+> * They are installed using their latest available versions.
 The latest patches (for example, all the Windows Updates) are applied as well.
-* Unless noted otherwise, they are installed using the default configuration options.
+> * Unless noted otherwise, they are installed using the default configuration options.

 [Overview]: #overview